 - Be cautious and check information before accessing pages via links, or passing on information to the sender.

 - Iberdrola will never ask you for sensitive information or confidential data through these channels.

-- If Iberdrola needs to ask you for any personal information, we will first contact you to explain what information we will ask you for.
+- If Iberdrola asks you for any personal information, we will contact you beforehand to inform you what information we will ask you for.